Dogs Don’t Second Guess Themselves, So Why Do We?

 - Find subtle ways of making another person look bad to management.

 - Spread false rumors about another person.

 So why I am regurgitating all of this?
 Because I want you to call in sick today, duh.
 Well, not really but feel free to call in sick.
 What I want to show you is how simple it is to see without having to have a minor in psychology.
-It truly can be quite easy, and I promise it has MINIMAL memorization.
+It truly can be quite easy, and I promise it has minimal memorization.
 I will give you a way to call a spade a spade.
 If enough people have and use it, eventually society starts to install a much-needed filter.
 A filter that just might keep the monsters in the closet instead of in the boardrooms.

-GREED is necessary for survival.
+Greed is necessary for survival.
 What about when the context of survival changes?

 Greed is necessary for survival, I get that and you get it.
-Perhaps the DoDo bird might still be around if it weren't so giving, kind and gullible?
-In a civilized society where progress depends on teams, greed becomes that deteriorating agent that I keep referring.
+Perhaps the DoDo bird might still be around if it weren't so giving, kind, and gullible?
+In a civilized society where progress depends on teams greed becomes that deteriorating agent that I keep referring.
 Arguably more so today in the Knowledge Economy and Information Age than at any previous point in history.
-We not only lack a societal filter against these ugly managers and leaders of the not-so-free world, we might say we have a system of attractive incentives to be more like them.
+We not only lack a societal filter against these ugly leaders of the not-so-free world, we might say we have a system of attractive incentives to be more like them.
 I mean, who doesn’t want money, fame, and power?

 We all know that the people we actually want in high-ranking positions will never make it to the ballot before becoming a Machiavellian’s breakfast.
 Just as much, we know we cannot stay in the “instincts zone” like our beloved pets.
-But we can use the following 4 simple questions that do not require a minor in psychology.
+But we can use the following four simple questions that do not require a minor in psychology.
 These are questions that shine the light on a person’s true stripes.

 - Do they (more often than not) need to be “right” or otherwise “win” the debate or conversation?